pmglab/KGGSEE/doc/source/detailed_document.rst

 EMIC
 ====

 EMIC (**E**\ ffective-median-based **M**\ endelian randomization framework for **I**\ nferring the **C**\ ausal genes of complex phenotypes) inferences gene expressions' causal effect on a complex phenotype with dependent expression quantitative loci by a robust median-based Mendelian randomization.
 The effective-median method solved the high false-positive issue in the existing MR methods due to either correlation among instrumental variables or noises in approximated linkage disequilibrium (LD).
-EMIC can further perform a pleiotropy fine-mapping analysis to remove possible false-positive estimates (`the EMIC paper <https://doi.org/10.1016/j.ajhg.2022.04.004>`_).
+EMIC can further perform a pleiotropy fine-mapping analysis to remove possible false-positive estimates (`Jiang et al. 2022 <https://doi.org/10.1016/j.ajhg.2022.04.004>`_).

 Synopsis